Auditing Services for Labuan Companies — CWC & ENG PLT

 • Labuan captive insurer or captive takaful

-• Labuan development finance company or islamic development finance company
+• Labuan development finance or Islamic development finance company

-• Labuan building credit company or islamic building credit company
+• Labuan building credit or Islamic building credit company

 • Labuan fund manager